Add Perfectly Normal on Goodreads

 Ellie finishes gathering up her books for her afternoon classes and slams her locker.
 “Let’s go to the lobby.
 It’ll be quieter.”

-We rush down the hall toward the school’s main entrance, which is near the cafeteria but far enough away that we won’t be forced to yell at Janey over the noise.
-Ellie leans up against the trophy case just inside the main entrance and hits a button on her phone to dial Janey’s number, but after a few seconds, she mouths “voice mail.”
+We rush down the hall toward the school’s main entrance, which is near the cafeteria but far enough away we won’t be forced to yell at Janey over the noise.
+Ellie leans up against the trophy case just inside the front doors and hits a button on her phone to dial Janey’s number, but after a few seconds, she mouths “voice mail.”

 “Hey, girlfriend,” Ellie says.
 “It’s Ellie.
 Rachel and I are worried.
 It’s not like you to miss an exciting day at Ridgeview High School.”